bakame-php/stackwatch/README.md

 ### Resetting the Profiler

-At any given time you can reset the `Profiler` by clearing all the profiles already run.
+At any given time you can reset the `Profiler` by clearing all the profiles already recorded.

 ```php
 use Bakame\Aide\Profiler\Profiler;